 Welcome to the Vision Services for Eye Surgical and Medical Associates.
 More than just clear vision, we understand that vision must be comfortable as well as useful.
 We also know that eye health must be maintained in order to maximize visual performance.
-To that end, the team in our Vision Care Department provides: routine eye exams, specialty vision care, contact lenses, low vision treatment, and an optical dispensary located right inside the facility.
+To that end, the team in our Vision Care Department provides: routine eye exams, specialty vision care, contact lenses, and an optical dispensary located right inside the facility.

 Children & Adult Eye Exams

 A comprehensive eye examination includes several elements.
 Vision is carefully measured to ensure both clear and comfortable vision.
 Eye muscle balance and movements are checked; peripheral vision is likewise evaluated.
 Eye health is thoroughly assessed, front to back, and examination frequently includes a dilation of the pupils for the most comprehensive assessment possible.
 More problem focused eye examinations may also be performed to evaluate specific problems, such as dry eyes, allergies, pink eye, glaucoma, irritation, etc.

 Dr. Allen Denison routinely examines patients from about age 5 (starting-kindergarten examinations, etc) up through adulthood.
 Dr. Laura Rodriguez will see adults and pediatric patients ages 3 and up.

 Often, general use spectacles may not be adequate for all visual demands.
 Customized computer glasses, for example, may relieve symptoms associated with prolonged computer use.
 Polarized or anti-reflective lenses may be needed to see clearly in glare situations.
 There are sport specific glasses or contact lenses as well.

 Who can wear contacts?

 Contact lenses are used to correct the same conditions that glasses correct: